Dungeons & Daddies

-Dungeons & Daddies is an actual play comedy podcast hosted by Matt Arnold, Anthony Burch, Will Campos, Beth May, and Freddie Wong.
-First aired in January 2019, the podcast has featured three main seasons, as well as some mini campaigns.
+Dungeons & Daddies is an actual play RPG comedy podcast hosted by Matt Arnold, Anthony Burch, Will Campos, Beth May, and Freddie Wong, playing Dungeons & Dragons and Call of Cthulhu.
+First aired in January 2019, the podcast features four main seasons, as well as some mini campaigns.

 Description

 Dungeons & Daddies is an unscripted comedy podcast recorded as an ongoing series of role-playing sessions.
 The first two seasons were loosely based on the fifth edition of Dungeons & Dragons; the third season uses the Call of Cthulhu game system.
+The fourth season uses a science fiction conversion of the 5th edition of D&D called Dark Matter.
 The podcast first aired in January 2019.

+It has received popular and critical acclaim and is consistently ranked as one the best D&D podcasts of all time, with favorable comparisons to series like Critical Role, Dimension 20, Not Another D&D Podcast and The Adventure Zone.

 Plot

 During a trip to a soccer tournament, four suburban dads and their sons are teleported into the Forgotten Realms.
 When their children are kidnapped, the dads begin a quest to rescue them.
 Season two takes place 25 years later, in a post-apocalyptic version of San Dimas, California.
 The teenage grandchildren of season one's characters are tasked with finding their fathers, who have disappeared with little explanation.
 The early episodes of season two loosely follow a "Monster of the Week" format.

 Season three of Dungeons and Daddies is not connected to the characters or events of the first two seasons, and follows four citizens of Peachyville, a fictional 1950s suburban town.
 The season uses the Call of Cthulhu system, as opposed to D&D 5th edition used for the other seasons.

+Season four of Dungeons and Daddies, subtitled "Grandpas and Galaxies" is self-described as a "...grand space popera..." and follows four grandfathers attempting to rescue their grandchildren who get abducted by aliens during a video game tournament.

 Cast

 Being an actual-play podcast, the principal cast features not only players but a gamemaster responsible for game management and the portrayal of most minor characters.
-This role is taken by Anthony Burch in seasons one and two, and by Will Campos in season three.
+This role is taken by Anthony Burch in seasons one, two and four, and by Will Campos in season three.
 There are four other principal cast members, who play four dads in season one, and four of those characters' grandchildren in season two.
 Both seasons one and two have had guest players, though not all guests have had characters with standard player classes.
-Season three departed from the characters and events of the first season, and uses the Call of Cthulu game system.
+Season three departed from the characters and events of the first season and uses the Call of Cthulu game system.